 CPLME Training Timeline

-On the first day on campus, in additional to the tests they’ll take and a 1-hour brief, students will complete a 30-minute brief and utilize the flight simulator for 2 hours gaining familiarly with a multi-engine plane and being introduced to the maneuvers, procedures and checklist flow.
+On the first day on campus, in addition to the tests they’ll take and a 1-hour brief, students will complete a 30-minute brief and utilize the flight simulator for 2 hours gaining familiarly with a multi-engine plane and being introduced to the maneuvers, procedures and checklist flow.

 On their second day of training, students will complete a 30-minute brief in addition to two hours in the flight simulator further familiarizing themselves with the multi-engine aircraft and practicing these procedures.
 Students will then execute a 1-hour brief on the multi-engines systems and malfunction processes with their instructor to complete the day.